ben10dynartio/mygprocess/README.md

 ```

 Look at `myg.py` file for all available options.

+You can also set an alias for execution from outside docker : `alias='docker exec -it myg-pyscripts python myg.py'`
+then simply run for example `myg updatecountry BG` from shell, outside docker.

 ## Architecture
 The docker image, on its building will download several repositories and data.